lesnitsky/howtodothisinflutter/recipes/index.md

 import PlatformSpecificCode from './platform-specific-code.md';
 import LockOrientation from './lock-orientation.md';
 import LifecycleHooks from './lifecycle-hooks.md';
-import Touchablenativefeedback from './touchablenativefeedback.md';
+import InkWell from './ink-well.md';
-import Touchablewithoutfeedback from './touchablewithoutfeedback.md';
+import GestureDetector from './gesture-detector.md';
 import Singleton from './singleton.md';
 import ShowAlert from './show-alert.md';
 import Init from './init.md';